 The following standards may be applicable:

-(a) ISO/SAE 21434 can be used as the basis for evidencing and evaluating as required, especially based on [RQ-08-01], [RQ-08-02].
-[RQ-08-03], [RQ-08-04], [RQ-08-05], [RQ-08-07], [RQ-08-08], [RQ-07-06], , [RC-07-08], [RQ-13-01], and [RQ-13-02].
+(a) ISO/SAE 21434:2021 can be used as the basis for evidencing and evaluating as required, especially based on [RQ-08-01], [RQ-08-02].
+[RQ-08-03], [RQ-08-04], [RQ-08-05], [RQ-08-07], [RQ-08-08], [RQ-07-06], [RC-07-08], [RQ-13-01], and [RQ-13-02];

+(b) ISO PAS 5112.

 The following could be used to evidence the processes used:

-(b) Cyber security monitoring processes for post-production vehicles.
+(c) Cyber security monitoring processes for post-production vehicles.
 This may include processes that will collect information that may or may not be pertinent to the manufacturer’s vehicle/system;

-(c) Cyber security information assessment processes.
+(d) Cyber security information assessment processes.
 These will be processes for the identification of the relevance of the information collected with respect to the system/vehicle of the manufacturer;

-(d) Processes for risk determination/assessment for the relevant information;
+(e) Processes for risk determination/assessment for the relevant information;

-(e) Incident response procedures for both vehicles already registered and yet to be registered of the vehicle types covered by the CSMS, which may include evidence of procedures for:
+(f) Incident response procedures for both vehicles already registered and yet to be registered of the vehicle types covered by the CSMS, which may include evidence of procedures for:

 (i) Interaction with authorities;